3stann-gg/FleetFront-End/README.md

 2. Open the project folder in your preferred code editor.

-3. Use a local development server (e.g., Laragon) to serve the static frontend files.
+3. Use a local development server from the **project root** (e.g., Live Server, Laragon, or `python -m http.server`) so shared components load correctly.

-4. Open `index.html` or the relevant module page in your browser.
+4. Open `login/index.html` (or `index.html`, which redirects to login or dashboard based on frontend session).

 > Note: This repository contains the frontend only.
+Data and login shown in the UI are frontend-only.
 Backend integration with Laravel is planned.
+See `docs/00-START-HERE.md` for details.

 ---

 # 📝 Development Notes

 - The frontend is structured to be migrated into Laravel Blade templates.
-- No backend features are implemented yet; data handling shown in the UI is frontend-only.
+- No Laravel backend is implemented in this repository; data handling shown in the UI is frontend-only (sample data and/or browser storage where used).
-- Maintenance Management is currently in progress and should not be marked as finished.
+- All listed fleet modules above are complete on the frontend; remaining work is primarily backend integration and live data.
-- Follow the existing coding standards, CSS architecture, and naming conventions defined in this README.
+- Follow the existing coding standards, CSS architecture, and naming conventions.
+Prefer `docs/17-CODING-STANDARDS.md` and `docs/03-FOLDER-STRUCTURE.md` for the current frozen structure.
 - Use the defined Git commit conventions (`feat:`, `fix:`, `style:`, `refactor:`) for all changes.

 ---